-- Contact Lisa and let her know which day sessions you have selected and what Evening Programming you have booked so that she can construct a schedule for your trip and mail/fax/e-mail it to you.
+- Contact the Coordinator of Programs, Lisa Mills and let them know which day sessions you have selected and what Evening Programs you have booked so that she can construct a schedule for your trip and mail/fax/e-mail it to you.

-- Lisa will provide you with bus information should you need a bus or buses for trips off of the NJSOC campus.
+- The coordinator of programs will provide you with bus information should you need a bus or buses for trips off of the NJSOC campus.
 The bus company will invoice your school directly after the trip.

 - Assign 12 people (10 students and 2 adults or 11 students and 1 adult) to each table in the dining hall.
 Tables only have 12 seats so don't assign any more than 12, but try not to leave any seats vacant since the serving sizes from the kitchen are based on 12 at a table.

 - Assign cruisers for each meal (1 cruiser per table per meal).

 - Assign students and chaperones to cabins and/or dormitories.
 Cabins hold 12 students and 2 adults.
 The Lenape Dormitory has two wings.
 Each wing holds 40 students and 4 adults.